MohammedAlsakabi47/IEEE-ITSC-25-Toward-a-Low-Cost-Perception-System-in-Autonomous-Vehicles-A-Spectrum-Learning-Approach/README.md

 `unidirectional_chamfer_distance.py`: function of unidirectional chamfer distance

-`visualization_examples.ipynb`: example visualization and calculation of UCD
+`visualization_and_UCD.ipynb`: example visualization and calculation of UCD

 ### How to run

-To obtain a visualization of our method, simply run `visualization_examples.ipynb` with the default settings.
+To obtain a visualization of our method, simply run `visualization_and_UCD.ipynb` with the default settings.
 This will render a Unidirectional Chamfer Distance measure as well as the visualizations.